oracle/truffleruby/doc/user/compatibility.md

 is UTF-8 or a subset of UTF-8, as the JVM has already decoded arguments by the time we get them.

+`--jit` options and the `jit` feature are not supported because TruffleRuby uses Graal as a JIT.

 #### Setting the process title doesn't always work

 Setting the process title (via `$0` or `Process.setproctitle` in Ruby) is done